Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale

-Additionally, one item in the MWMS was conceptually not applicable to the domain and had to be minimally adapted.
-There is no concept of ``losing one's job" on micro-task platforms.
+Additionally, one item in the MWMS was conceptually not applicable to the domain and had to be adapted.
+There is no equivalent to ``losing one's job'' on micro-task platforms.
 The closest concept on CrowdFlower is failing many quality control questions, which results in a lower worker account accuracy and consequently in less tasks being offered to the worker.
-Therefore, the item ``Because I risk losing my job if I don't put enough effort in it." was changed to ``Because I risk not being offered enough tasks if I don't put enough effort into them.".
+Therefore, the item ``Because I risk losing my job if I don't put enough effort in it.'' was changed to ``Because I risk not being offered enough tasks if I don't put enough effort into them.''.

-We choose to use the term ``CrowdFlower tasks" in the stems and items instead of a more general term because workers who are logged into CrowdFlower via the partner channels see that they are doing ``CrowdFlower tasks."
-We can therefore assume that workers know what CrowdFlower tasks are.
-In contrast, general terms like ``micro-tasks" or ``human intelligence tasks" are widely used in scientific publications and sometimes in the media but we cannot be sure that workers on CrowdFlower understand this term as it does not appear frequently on channel websites or on the platform itself.
+Respondents answered both scales along a 7-point Likert-type scale.
+We adopted the verbal descriptions of the scale's endpoints from the original scales: For the adapted WEIMS (A-WEIMS), the scale ranged from ``does not correspond at all'' (1) to ``corresponds exactly'' (7) and for the adapted MWMS (A-MWMS), the scale ranged from ``not at all'' (1) to ``completely'' (7).